dev-circle-np/dev-circle-np.github.io/CONTRIBUTING.md

 2. Add your changed files to be staged with: `git add path/to/filename.ext` You can also do: `git add .` to add all unstaged files.
 Check `git status` before doing adding all unstaged files, as you may end up staging some unwanted files.
 3. Commit your edits: `git commit -m "commit description"`
 4. [Squash your commits](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html), if there are more than one.
-5. Push your commit to your fork on GitHub: `git push -u origin development`.
+5. Push your commit to your fork on GitHub: `git push -u origin master`.
 The branch name should be the same as the branch you were working with.

 ## Submitting a pull request
 Once you've got your changes pushed to your fork of the DCN repo on GitHub, it's time to [submit a pull request](https://help.github.com/articles/creating-a-pull-request/).